polkadot-developers/knowledgebase/current/advanced/consensus.md

 > Some consensus systems couple block production and finality, as in, finalization is part of the
 > block production process and a new block `N+1` cannot be authored until block `N` is finalize.
 > Substrate, however, isolates the two processes and allows you to use any block production engine
-> on its own with probabilistic finality or couple it with a finality gadget to have determinsitic
+> on its own with probabilistic finality or couple it with a finality gadget to have deterministic
 > finality.

 In systems that use a finality gadget, the fork choice rule must be modified to consider the results